sapdeva/devops-interview-questions/README.md

 <details>
 <summary>Give an example of several Terraform best practices</summary><br><b>
 </b></details>
+Always use var-file for terraform plan validate and check the output carefuly Manage backend(S3 or blob) and lockstate(DynamoDB) for tfstate files Maintain version control for terraform state files,if anything goes wrong we can revert back to previous state Use terraform data source to import for existing resources in to the code
 <details>
 <summary>Explain how implicit and explicit dependencies work in Terraform</summary><br><b>
 </b></details>